Tureckiy-zart/TUI/docs/architecture/FOUNDATION_LOCK.md

 - Typography scale (xs, xl, etc.) is SEPARATE and belongs only to Text, Heading, Label
 - Interactive size maps to height, padding, font-size, and gap tokens

-You MUST treat Foundation components, Token system, Interaction Authority, Foundation Enforcement, AND Interactive Size Scale Authority as immutable.
+You MUST treat Foundation components (Button, Link), Token system, Interaction Authority, Foundation Enforcement, AND Interactive Size Scale Authority as immutable.

+**LEGACY UNLOCKED COMPONENTS (Tabs, ContextMenu, Toast):**
+- These components are UNLOCKED for canonical migration ONLY
+- Refactor strictly via Foundation Step Pipeline (Steps 0–13)
+- ❌ NO public API expansion
+- ❌ NO new variants or sizes
+- ❌ NO behavior changes outside canonicalization
+- ❌ NO bypass of Authority Contracts
+- Migration must complete Steps 0–13 before re-lock

+**LOCKED COMPONENTS (Modal):**
+- Modal has completed canonical migration (Steps 0–13) and is now LOCKED
+- Lock Date: 2025-12-20
+- Lock Report: `docs/reports/MODAL_FOUNDATION_LOCK_REPORT.md`

+**LOCKED COMPONENTS (Button, Link):**
 You may ONLY:
 - Fix bugs
 - Improve typing